manuelbenitez/manuelbenitez/README.md

 ### Howdy!
-- 🔭 I’m currently working with https://rustyrobots.io as a Freelance Front-End Developer and on my personal project which is the repository called bishop, where I am still developing the UI library, and later I am going to start integrating a store using stripe and a button to connect your wallet to be able to pay in fiat and crypto, a home page and a user panel
+- 🔭 I’m currently working with https://fortyeight.one/ as a Middleweight Developer and on my personal project which is the repository called bishop, where I am still developing the UI library, and later I am going to start integrating a store using stripe and a button to connect your wallet to be able to pay in fiat and crypto, a home page and a user panel
 -
 -
 - https://www.analogs.digital is a website with pictures I have been taking all over the world with my analog cameras